babelouest/glewlwyd/docs/OAUTH2.md

 ```
 `response_type`: text, must be set to `code`
 `client_id`: text, client_id that sends the request on behalf of the resource owner, must be a valid client_id
-`redirect_uri`: text, redirect_uri to send the resource owner to after the connection, must ba a valid redirect_uri for the specified client_id
+`redirect_uri`: text, redirect_uri to send the resource owner to after the connection, must be a valid redirect_uri for the specified client_id
 `scope`: text, scope list that the resource owner will grant access to the client, multiple scope values must be separated by a space
 ```